direct-manipulation/profound/README.md

 To start navigating, you will have to descend at least once (with the down key).

-Hit Shift-up to stop navigating subformulas, i.e., to go all the way back to the top.
+Hit Shift-up to stop navigating subformulas, _i.e._, to go all the way back to the top.

 ### 4.2.
 Linking